jfo/blog/source/drafts/types-structs-and-unions.md

 64 = 2^64 = 18446744073709551616 things!!!!!!
 ZOMG  . * ･ ｡ﾟ☆━੧༼ •́ヮ•̀ ༽୨
 ```

 Remember, these are _bits_.
 A bit is one tiny piece of information: 1 or 0.
-A lot
+A
-of times we will also talk about _bytes_, which are chunks of 8 bits.
-2 bytes are 16
+lot of times we will also talk about _bytes_, which are chunks of 8 bits.
+2
-bits, 8 bytes are 64 bits, etc. _One_ byte is 8 bits, which can represent 256
+bytes are 16 bits, 8 bytes are 64 bits, etc. _One_ byte is 8 bits, which can
-things (`2^8`).
-If that rings a bell, maybe you've worked with digital imagry,
+represent 256 things (`2^8`).
+If that number rings a bell, maybe you've worked
-where often the most saturated value in an RGB channel is represented as `255`
+with digital imagry, where often the most saturated value in an RGB channel is
-(the `256th` value is `0`!)
+represented as `255` (the `256th` value is `0`!)

 Let's look at a little C program.